energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 storage) higher than the peak demand.
 These equations force the installed capacity to meet the peak heating demand, i.e. which represents, somehow, the network adequacy  [11]_.
+Similarly to :eq:`eq:dec_peak`, :eq:`eq:sc_peak` imposes that
+the installed capacity for space cooling technologies covers the real peak cooling demand over the year.

 .. _sssec_lp_adaptation_case_study: